XBraid/xbraid/docs/Example.md

 The best overall test for XBraid, is to set the maximum number of levels to 1 (see [braid_SetMaxLevels](@ref braid_SetMaxLevels) ) which will carry out a sequential time stepping test.
-Take the output given to you by your *Write* function and compare it to output from a non-XBraid run.
+Take the output given to you by your *Access* function and compare it to output from a non-XBraid run.
 Is everything OK?
 Once this is complete, repeat for multilevel XBraid, and check that the solution is correct (that is, it matches a serial run to within tolerance).